-At FOCUS, our occupational therapy is play-based, meaning we engage children in fun, creative activities to encourage participation and learning.
+At FOCUS, our occupational therapy is play-based.
+That means we engage children in fun, creative activities to encourage participation and learning.
 Some of the tools we use to achieve these goals are:

 - Everyday household items (i.e., sponges, clothes pins, straws, tweezers, etc.)